 Through the throws of time and across rough terrain, successful runners ran barefoot.
 The first marathon runner, Pheideppides, ran barefoot from Athens to Sparta in less than 36 hours.
 In 1960 an Ethiopian, Abebe Bikila, won the Olympic marathon without wearing shoes.
 Stories of “natural runners” continue into modern times.
 Running barefoot is not the only exercise you can do shoeless.
 Working out without shoes allows for natural movement of your feet.
-There are several exercises that can be successfully completed without shoes.

-Exercises that require balance and stability, such as lunges, can be more comfortable without shoes.
+Exercises that require balance and stability, such as lunges, can actually be more comfortable without shoes on.
 If you are new to exercising barefoot, begin slowly with no extra weights.
 When you lunge, use your entire foot to grip the floor’s surface.
 Your foot is designed to grip and balance.
 Lunging barefoot helps you to feel more grounded by expanding your foot and spreading your toes, creating a solid base to support your movements.
 Give it a try.

 Hip problems seem to be an issue with the older population.
 Questions arise as to whether hip problems are connected to weakness in the feet.
 Fitness experts are moving towards the premise that exercising barefoot actually strengthens feet and helps to prevent future problems, such as hip and joint injuries.

 No matter your preference, abide by the rules.
-You can always go barefoot at home or at the beach.
-Beach volleyball is better (for some) without shoes.
-Remembrance of sand squishing between your toes is a sensation that may get you through the work week.
-Albeit that you prefer going barefoot, be aware of the dangers.
+You can always go barefoot at home or at the beach, but when you’re at the public gym, please wear the appropriate footwear.
+If you prefer going barefoot, be aware of the dangers.
 Without the protection of shoes, you are susceptible to infections, cuts, scratches and other wounds (like stubbing your toes – ouch).
 Other issues may include stress fractures, knee problems, or heel injuries.

-Be smart about the types of exercises you do barefoot.
+Lastly, be smart about the types of exercises you do barefoot.
 Going shoeless is not for everyone.
 If you have diabetes, open sores, numbness in your feet, atherosclerosis or poor circulation, going barefoot is not recommended.
 Consult with your fitness or health care professional before attempting any exercise that may strain or cause injury.